Erythema infectiosum is caused by a virus.

 Treatment is aimed at relieving symptoms.

 Erythema infectiosum, often referred to as fifth disease, is caused by human parvovirus B19 and occurs most often during the spring months, often in geographically limited outbreaks among children, particularly school age children.
 Infection is spread mainly by breathing in small droplets that have been breathed out by an infected person, so infection tends to spread within a household.
 The infection can also be transmitted from mother to fetus during pregnancy, rarely resulting in stillbirth Stillbirth Stillbirth is death of a fetus after 20 weeks of pregnancy.
-Pregnancy complications are problems that occur only during pregnancy.
-They may affect the woman, the fetus, or both and may occur... read more or severe anemia and excess fluid and swelling (edema) in the fetus (hydrops fetalis).
+Stillbirth may result from a problem in the woman, placenta, or fetus.
+Doctors do blood tests to try to identify the cause of a stillbirth... read more or severe anemia and excess fluid and swelling (edema) in the fetus (hydrops fetalis).

 Symptoms of Erythema Infectiosum